Snippets of information related to travel in the backcountry.

 Hey Folks, Just a quick one to say “Let the Games begin!”.
 Backpacking season is upon us again, so soon.
 I’m definitely looking forward to time in these mountains again, it’s always a blast.
 And just to liven things up; anyone who knows where this photo was taken, post your answer below, or on the […]

 Hey Folks, So one question I’m frequently asked about pertains to hiking poles, or trekking poles, and how important or useful they are for backpacking here in Alaska.
 In short, I’d suggest they’re more than useful, almost mandatory.
-Of course, few things in the mountains are ever so objective; the mountains are a subjective […]
+Of course, few things in the mountains are ever so objective; the mountains are a subjective place, […]